∞∞∞∞∞∞∞

 Schools of Art in Portraiture, Humor, History-Painting, Sculpture, Music, which shall grow like these out of the national spirit, elevating and enlivening our daily life: making mirth, and similitude, and enduring forms of that which we know to be true, and worthy, and our own.

-And to further these objects: to bring on their accomplishment speedily and happily, let me counsel perfect union and harmony among this young brotherhood; let every writer and every man having an influence in art and literature, look upon his fellow-laborer as his brother, Let him insist that he shall be respected, and that his labor he worthily rewarded.
+And to further these objects: to bring on their accomplishment speedily and happily, let me counsel perfect union and harmony among this young brotherhood; let every writer and every man having an influence in art and literature, look upon his fellow-laborer as his brother.
+Let him insist that he shall be respected, and that his labor he worthily rewarded.
 Let such as are the auxiliaries of literature and art, be given to understand that the writer and the artist is something in the nature of a Principal in transactions relating to his craft, and that he will and must be dealt with as such.
-Let him demand his station among men, and let men know that, one of the ruling powers of the world. wilt not have his weapon of authority made, when out of actual service, a scourge for his degradation and overthrow.
+Let him demand his station among men, and let men know that, one of the ruling powers of the world, will not have his weapon of authority made, when out of actual service, a scourge for his degradation and overthrow.

 United, the authors and artists of America, the unelected, but self-sustained governors of a free people, will he the noblest body, the manliest phalanx that walks the earth; at the head of a movement, to whose march the whole world will, ere long, be beating joyful time.